linode/docs/docs/platform/manager/accounts-and-passwords-new-manager/index.md

 1. Click the **Account** link on the left-hand side of the Manager.
 1. Click the **Account & Billing** tab.
-1. Expand **Update Contact Information** under **Billing Account** and update the contact information and the email address for the account.
+1. Expand **Update Contact Information** and update the contact information and the email address for the account.
     [![Update your Contact Information in the Linode Manager](accounts-update-billing-info-small.png "Update your Contact Information in the Linode Manager")](accounts-update-billing-info.png)
 2. Click **Save**.